-A French lawyer and politician, Christine has been the Managing Director of the International Monetary Fund since 2011, having previously held various ministerial posts in the French government.
+A French lawyer and politician, Christine has been President of the European Central Bank since 1 November 2019, having previously been the Managing Director of the International Monetary Fund from 2011-2019.
+She’s also previously held various ministerial posts in the French government.

-Theresa May has been the UK Prime Minister and Leader of the Conservative Party since 2016.
+Theresa May served as the second female UK Prime Minister and Leader of the Conservative Party from 2016-2019.

 Born into poverty in rural Mississippi, media proprietor Oprah Winfrey is now the richest African-American in the USA, and her work as a philanthropist makes her one of the world’s most generous contributors.